 Marywood's arts administration program provides a foundation in both art and business.
-It includes courses in business and managerial science, art history, and art foundation, as well as practical experience in curating and historic preservation in museums and galleries.
+It includes courses in business and global innovation, art history, and art foundation, as well as practical experience in curating and historic preservation in museums and galleries.

 Download the course sequence sheet for a breakdown of classes each semester.